PHILIPPE BOLTON, RECORDER MAKER

 The following instructions are for a baroque type alto or treble recorder in f.
 They must be interpreted for working on other recorders.
 The note names carry a number corresponding to the octave they are situated in.
 F1 is the lowest F, F2 is the middle F, F 3 is the highest F, and so on.

-Note Hole to work on Other notes influenced by the same hole (which must be watched)
+Note to tune Hole to work on Other notes influenced by the same hole

 G1 7 Eb2, E2, F3